Key AI Technologies You Should Be Piloting Now (or Risk Falling Behind)

 Ideas for SMBs:

-- Character.ai: Great for building AI agents that manage FAQs or first-level support.
+• Character.ai: AI agents for FAQs or front-line support.

 2. AI-Native Infrastructure: Building for Scalability